Quick tips for cleaning your shotgun before your hunting trip

 and apply a light coating of lubricating

-to all surfaces with a patch for
+oil to all surfaces with a patch for

 triple threat cloth.
 Reassemble your